St Philip's Church, Caerdeon: History

 William Edward Jelf (1811–1875) was a Classical scholar, clergyman and senior censor at Christ Church, Oxford.
 His entry in the Dictionary of National Biography records that "faults of temper and manner rendered him unpopular", and much of his life was devoted to pursuing a large number of liturgical and ecclesiological controversies.
 In the 1850s, Jelf purchased the Caerdeon estate and commissioned a church to the designs of his brother-in-law, John Louis Petit.
 Petit, an artist and architectural critic, was himself a magnet for controversy, spending much of his life in opposition to the prevailing tenets of Gothic Revival architecture advanced by Augustus Pugin.
 (Note: Petit's biographer, Philip Modiano, has called Petit "the leading opponent of the Gothic Revival".)

 The construction and operation of St Philip's embroiled both men in further, bitter argument.
 Jelf was determined that services in his church would be conducted in English, as few if any of his intended congregation of Oxford seminarians could speak Welsh.
 His intention ran counter to the prevailing legal position, which required that services be conducted in Welsh in all areas where the Welsh language predominated.
 The Rector of Llanaber took Jelf to the Court of Arches, where Jelf lost his case, but his supporter, James Colquhoun Campbell, Bishop of Bangor, used his position in and influence over the House of Lords to secure the passing of the Church Services (Wales) Act 1863 (26 & 27 Vict. c.
 82), which allowed the conduct of services in English in certain circumstances.
 This included situations where the church in question was a private chapel, an exemption which applied to St Philip's.
+The church was consecrated in 1875.

 St Philip's continued in use through the 20th century.
-In that time, the explorer Bill Tilman worshipped at the church and acted as a bell-ringer.
+In that time, the explorer Bill Tilman worshipped at the church and rang the bells for many years.

 The Church in Wales declared St Philip's redundant in 2014 and it came into the care of the Friends of Friendless Churches in 2021.
 The Friends have been undertaking a major programme of fundraising and restoration since their acquisition.